Catalin-Mihai/BMP-encrypt-decrypt/README.md

 ### Optional

-4. You cant modify `cripteaza.txt` to look like:
+4. You can modify `cripteaza.txt` to look like:

 ```txt
 ./input/your_image.bmp  -> Input path